Tigers to the tournament: Clemson learns opponent, path for NCAAs

 For the second time in four years, Clemson will be a part of March Madness.

-The Tigers have earned a No. 7 seed in the Midwest Region of the NCAA tournament, it was announced Sunday.
-Clemson will play No. 10 seed Rutgers in a first-round game game Friday.
-Game time will be announced later Sunday night.
+The Tigers have earned a No. 7 seed in the Midwest Region of the NCAA tournament and will face No. 10 seed Rutgers in a first-round game Friday.
+That game will tip off at 9:20 p.m.
+Friday at Bankers Life Fieldhouse in Indianapolis and be televised on TBS.

+“This is a great reward for our players for all their hard work and togetherness,” Clemson coach Brad Brownell said Sunday.
+“We had a really, good season and we were rewarded with a good seed.
+We got a very good opponent.
+But we are looking forward to representing the ACC in the NCAA tournament.”

-This will be the third all-time matchup between Clemson and Rutgers with the last meeting coming in 2015.
+This will be the third all-time matchup between Clemson and Rutgers, the most recent coming in 2015.
 The Tigers won that game, 76-58.
 Rutgers opened up as a two-point favorite, according to Action Network.

 This is Clemson’s first NCAA tournament berth since 2018.
 The Tigers reached the Sweet 16 that year before falling to Kansas.

 The entire 2021 tournament will be played in Indiana this season due to COVID-19.
-For Clemson coach Brad Brownell, that means he is returning back to his home state.
+For Brownell, that means he is returning to his home state.
+He said he has already been up hit up by friends and family for tickets.

-“It is a little extra special that it’s coming back to Indiana,” Brownell said.
-“If it is going to be in one place, that would be the perfect place for me.
-I’m excited about it. … It’s going to be a really neat experience for me.”
+Clemson flew to Indiana on Monday morning and this year’s NCAA Tournament will be in a bubble similar to what NBA did last year.
+Brownell said the team has to have have two negative tests in a 12-hour period.
+If tests come back negative, the Tigers can hit the practice courts on Tuesday.

+“It is going to be different.
+We are all eager to see what Indianapolis is going to be like, to be honest to you,” Brownell said.
+“It isn’t going to be the same.
+You won’t be in hotel with fan base.
+But I’m sure there will be some really cool things.”

 Rutgers is making its first NCAA tournament appearance since 1991.
 The Scarlet Knights finished sixth in the Big Ten with a 15-11 record overall.